-This method involves the exposure of recirculating make-up water under the intense steady magnetic field.
+This method involves the exposure of recirculating water under magnetic field.
 Magnetic field affects the suspended solids or ions in solution to separate the charged particles or ions to prevent the deposition of a hardened deposit.
 The particles will then form a mobile suspension or do not precipitate at all.
 Also, existing deposits of scale can be converted into solution.
-Some magnetic devices use permanent magnets and hence do not require electrical power input to the device.
 The device may require protection from electromagnetic field generated by high-voltage electronic devices.